Skip to main content

 FDRP Statistical Process Control Progressive Disclosure Expert Expansion Engineering Review Gates Self-Evolving Systems Cross-Model Verification

-Latest Milestone — R1027: FDRP-on-FDRP
+Historical Milestone — R1027: FDRP-on-FDRP (16 April 2026)

 16 April 2026 — Run #1027 “fdrp-on-fdrp-v2” applied the Fractal Diamond Review Protocol reflexively to its own continued evolution and CONVERGED in a single day.
 The run closed with CVT 0.000 (zero velocity tension, every axis stable), convergence score 1.0000, and a RAMS verdict of PASS (overall 0.953 — Reliability 0.978, Availability 1.000, Maintainability 0.913, Safety 0.922).
 The pipeline was directed to execute “30 waves of megaexpert expansion, n-fractal views, n-fixes and fine-tuning”, fed its own corpus back into the expert panel, and self-converged to a stable fixed point.
 This is the first publicly documented case of the methodology auditing and improving itself under its own gates.